ColbyEcology/BI382_2018_Spring/index.md

 ### Grading

 ### Attendance
 Role will not be taken, but regular attendance is necessary for you to succeed in this course.

+### Titles and names
+Students are often curious about how to address their professors.
+I am comfortable with Dr. Moore, Professor Moore, or Chris.
+What’s most important to me is that we create a culture of mutual respect in the classroom.
+As a sign of respect to you I will, by default, address you by your first name.
+Should you have preferred way of being addressed (Mx. last name, nickname, etc.), I encourage your to communicate that to me.

 ### Academic integrity